 It can be overwhelming to narrow down where to go for your next allied health or travel nursing job.
-When you’re weighing your options, it can be helpful to consider what others before you have done — or where they’ve gone.
+When you’re weighing your options, it can be helpful to consider what others before you have done — and where they’ve gone.

 So, we asked, and you delivered.
-These are the top travel destinations for healthcare travelers, according to Fusion Medical Staffing allied health and travel nurses like you.
+These are the top travel destinations for healthcare travelers, according to Fusion Medical Staffing allied health workers and travel nurses like you.

 Top Travel Destinations According to Fusion Medical Staffing Travelers

-Nestled in the Blue Ridge Mountains, Asheville is the place to be for travel nurses and allied health travelers who want small-town vibes with all the benefits of big-city living.
-The need for talented healthcare professionals combined with its vibrant fine arts colony, unbeatable craft breweries, and adrenaline-inducing outdoor activities makes Asheville a top destination for healthcare travelers.
+Nestled in the Blue Ridge Mountains, Asheville is the place to be for travel nurses and allied health travelers who want small-town vibes with the benefits of big-city living.
+The need for talented healthcare professionals combined with its vibrant fine arts community, unbeatable craft breweries, and adrenaline-inducing outdoor activities makes Asheville a top destination for healthcare travelers.
 Here are some suggestions for what to do while you’re there:

 - Immerse yourself in the hyped energy of the bustling downtown area